WhitakerLab/DataBlitzResources/emails/instructions-CNS2018-March2018.md

 Kirstie

-PS: I'm currently taking part in the UCU industrial action which means I will not reply to emails on strike days (currently scheduled for Monday to Thursday next week).
-I will be working on Friday 9 March, and I may have to find someone to host for me on Monday 12 March if the strike is still on during the conference.
-If you have any urgent questions you can cc Dervila Glynn and she will endeavor to answer them.
+PS: I'm currently taking part in the [UCU industrial action](https://www.ucu.org.uk/strike-action) which means I will not reply to emails on strike days (currently scheduled for Monday to Thursday next week).
+I will be working on Friday 9 March, and if the strike is still on during the conference Dervila will host the Data Blitz for me.

+The conference is not held on University of Cambridge property, it is held at Robinson College, so you will not be asked to cross a picket line to take part in CNS2018.
+I've chosen to withdraw my labour in hosting the Data Blitz on a strike day, but I REALLY hope the talks next week will be successful and that I'll be able to introduce you (and chase you off stage if you go over time)!

+If you have any questions on strike days please cc Dervila Glynn (dg248@cam.ac.uk) in your email and she will be able to answer them.